vamshichowdary/vamshichowdary.github.io/src/content/blog/learn_LU.md

 Once the network is trained, if needed, L and U can be computed separately by generating columns $[L(e_{i})], [U(e_{i})] \quad \forall i$.
 But of course, the network representations are compact.

 ### Limitations
-1. The main limitation of this proposed approach is the lack of pivoting, because the networks are static in their representations.
+1. The main limitation of this proposed approach is the lack of pivoting because the networks are static in their representations.
 This might constrain the domain of learnable matrices to only positive definite matrices.
 In which case, the advantage of this learnable method over classical gaussian elimination would only be that of memory efficiency.
 2. Another major limitation is numerical accuracy.
 Because the networks are composed as sequence of matrix-matrix multiplications, the floating point errors accumulate rapidly.

 Because of these limitations, this method might be more suitable for computing approximate LU and to be used as [preconditioners](https://en.wikipedia.org/wiki/Preconditioner) for iterative solvers.